zunnigare/PersonalBudgetAPI/README.md

 4. Push the branch: `git push origin feature/your-feature`
 5. Open a Pull Request with a clear description and context

-Please follow conventional commit messages when possible and include tests for new functionality.
+Please follow typical commit messages when possible and include tests for new functionality.

 ## Security